kbaileyky/VersionClassifier/Test/Posting-your-first-message-Chrome.md

 ![The Privly icon shows on - indicating it is replacing links with content.](https://github.com/kbaileyky/VersionClassifier/blob/master/Test/graphics/extensionIcon.JPG "The Privly icon shows on - indicating it is replacing links with content.")

 Congratulations!
-You have finished installing the extension!
+You have finished installing the Privly extension!

-## Logging in
+## Registering

 After installing the extension, the next step is to login or create your account.